jsvaldezv/banana-split/README.md

 ### Installation

-1. JUCE: You can download JUCE from official website https://juce.com/ and follow the tutorials in order to install or follow my youtube video installation https://www.youtube.com/watch?v=bdYi-UdHd5g&t=449s
+1. JUCE: You can download JUCE from official website https://juce.com/ and follow the tutorials in order to install
 2. Xcode (MacOs): Just download from App Store https://apps.apple.com/us/app/xcode/id497799835?mt=12
 3. Visual Studio (Windows): You can download it from official website https://visualstudio.microsoft.com/es/
 4. Compile